lizy14/wft-assignments/wall/readme.md

 * new messages, from `new message` event, websocket;
 * old messages, from response to `get` request;
-* administrator messages, from `admin` event, websocket;
+* administrator messages, from `admin` event, websocket.

-Defined in `network.js` and being reusable, it lowers the coupling between networking the message handling logic, enables an easy implementation of local emulation, and makes the codes clean.
+Defined in `network.js` and being reusable, it lowers the coupling between networking and the message handling logic, enables an easy implementation of local emulation, and makes the codes clean.

 Uses Fetch API instead of traditional Ajax.
 I love the concept of Promises!